temporalio/documentation/docs/concepts/what-is-a-history-shard.md

 After the Shard count is configured and the database integrated, the total number of History Shards for the Cluster cannot be changed.

 In theory, a Temporal Cluster can operate with an unlimited number of History Shards, but each History Shard adds compute overhead to the Cluster.
-Temporal Clusters have operated successfully using anywhere from 1 to 64K History Shards, with each Shard responsible for tens of thousands of Workflow Executions.
+Temporal Clusters have operated successfully using anywhere from 1 to 128K History Shards, with each Shard responsible for tens of thousands of Workflow Executions.
+One Shard is useful only in small scale setups designed for testing, while 128k Shards is useful only in very large scale production environments.
-However, the correct number of History Shards for any given Cluster depends entirely on the Temporal Application that it is supporting and the type of database.
+The correct number of History Shards for any given Cluster depends entirely on the Temporal Application that it is supporting and the type of database.

 A History Shard is represented as a hashed integer.
 Each Workflow Execution is automatically assigned to a History Shard.